learn-co-curriculum/dsc-probability-simulations-lab/README.md

 In this lab, we shall run simulations for simple total probability problems.
 We shall solve these problems by hand and also perform random sampling from a defined probability distribution repeatedly to see if our calculated results match the results of random simulations.

 ## Objectives

 You will be able to:

-* Use knowledge of conditional probabilities, total probabilities, and the product rule to run random simulations using numpy
+* Use knowledge of conditional probabilities, total probabilities, and the product rule to run random simulations using NumPy

 ## Exercise 1
 ### Part 1